 Treatment for Gaucher Disease

-There is no treatment for the severe neurologic symptoms that may occur with type II and type III Gaucher.
+No treatment exists for the severe neurologic symptoms that may occur with type II and type III Gaucher.

 Treatment options for type I Gaucher include: